 Residency Program

-We strive to train leaders – we want each resident to pursue a career in which he/she will be happy, stimulated, challenged, and gratified.
+We strive to train leaders – we want each resident to pursue a career in which they will be happy, stimulated, challenged, and gratified.
 Whether the resident chooses private practice or academic Otolaryngology, we hope to instill a sense of giving back and being a leader – in the local hospital, in the community, in the Department, or in the Medical Center.

 Accomplishments